Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 13 other times, as recently as February 2021 and as early as December 2019.</summary>
+<summary>This question may have been asked previously at least 14 other times, as recently as February 2021 and as early as February 2019.</summary>

 * [February 9th, 2021 Livestream Q&A: Can you give us a teaser for what the Story will be, or is there a YouTube video?](https://archive.satisfactory.video/transcriptions/yt-SLOMxmF6MKc) https://www.youtube.com/watch?v=SLOMxmF6MKc
 * [November 3rd, 2020 Livestream Q&A: Can you give us a hint about the Story of the game?](https://archive.satisfactory.video/transcriptions/yt-gZoINqh_HAY) https://www.youtube.com/watch?v=gZoINqh_HAY